-This bill amends current New Jersey law to authorize a proportional property tax exemption for honorably discharged veterans with service-connected permanent disabilities, including those suffering from mental illness.
-The legislation allows veterans to receive a tax exemption proportional to their percentage of disability, up to 100 percent, as determined by the United States Department of Veterans Affairs.
-Additionally, it expands eligibility for the exemption to include the surviving civil union partners and domestic partners of disabled veterans, allowing them to maintain the exemption until they enter into a new civil union, establish a new domestic partnership, or remarry.
+This bill amends current New Jersey law to authorize a proportional property tax exemption for honorably discharged veterans with service-connected permanent disabilities, including those with mental illnesses.
+Previously, only veterans with a 100% disability rating were eligible for a full exemption.
+The new provisions allow veterans with any degree of service-connected permanent disability to receive a tax exemption proportional to their disability rating, as determined by the United States Department of Veterans Affairs.
+Additionally, the bill clarifies that surviving civil union partners and domestic partners of disabled veterans are eligible for the same property tax exemption as the deceased veteran, extending the exemption until the surviving partner enters into a new civil union, domestic partnership, or remarries.

 Statutes affected: Introduced: 54:4-3.30, 54:4-3.31, 54:4-3.32